In this article, we will guide you through the basics of Excel, especially the different data types used in Excel.

-So when you Enter any type of data in a cell and when you press enter the excel recognize is at any of the above mentioned data types.
-For example you can try to type a number with leading zeroes : 00000100
+So, when you enter any type of data in a cell and press Enter, Excel recognizes it as one of the data types listed above.
+For example, you can try to type a number with leading zeroes: 00000100

-After entering it when either tab key or enter key is pressed it just automatically converts it to: 100
+After entering it, when either the tab key or enter key is pressed, it just automatically converts it to: 100

 Logical Data type: True or False

-Lets check it with formula to compare 2 values:
+Let’s check it with a formula to compare two values:

-It includes all types of numbers which can be numeric or float or numbers with currency signs etc. But we can only enter numbers with maximum 15 digits:
+It includes all types of numbers, which can be numeric, floats, or numbers with currency signs, etc. But we can only enter numbers with a maximum of 15 digits.

-19 significant digits before Enter turns into 15 significant digits after Enter (truncation happen!)
+The 19 significant digits before Enter turn into 15 significant digits after Enter (truncation happens!)

-Also Excel is removing leading zeros.
-Leading zeros before enter:
+Also, Excel is removing leading zeros.
+Leading zeros before entering:

 No more leading zeros!

-For Excel 0000100 was a number.
-If you need these leading zeros just change data type to Text.
+For Excel, 0000100 was a number.
+If you need these leading zeros, just change the data type to Text.

 Text Data Type